1974 San Jose State Spartans football team

 The 1974 San Jose State Spartans football team represented San Jose State University during the 1974 NCAA Division I football season as a member of the Pacific Coast Athletic Association.
 The team was led by second year head coach Darryl Rogers.
 They played home games at Spartan Stadium in San Jose, California.
 The Spartans finished the season with a record of eight wins, three losses and one tie (8–3–1, 2–2–0 PCAA).

+Quarterback Craig Kimball led all major-college players in pass attempts (355) and passing touchdowns (23), ranked second in passing yards (2,401) and interceptions (19), third in total yards (2,338) and yards gained per game (200.1), and fourth in pass completions (175).